mdbloice/Pyrea/README.md

 labels = pyrea.parea_2(data)
 ```

 Default parameters are used which match those used in our experiments which haven been discussed paper[^1].
 These default parameters can of course be overridden.
+As there are many combinations of parameters that could be used, a genetic algorithm can be utilised to find the optimum parameters, as shown in the next section.

 ### Genetic Algorithm